Trisha91/data-insights/README.md

 # data-insights
-Using SQL and Tableu to derive insights from data sets
+Using SQL and Tableau to derive insights from data sets